ChondroFiller: A Liquid Collagen Injection for Joint Wear

 Why Joint Wear Is Hard to Manage

 Cartilage cushions the joints, but it has a very limited ability to heal itself because it lacks a direct blood supply.
-Surgical approaches such as microfracture involve an operation and recovery, and results can vary — which is why non-surgical options are of interest.
+Surgical approaches such as microfracture involve an operation and recovery, and results can vary — which is why non-surgical options are of interest to many patients and clinicians.

 ChondroFiller: A Liquid Gel, in a Single Step

-ChondroFiller is a liquid gel made largely from purified type I collagen.
+ChondroFiller is a Class III CE-marked medical device: a liquid gel made largely from purified type I collagen, manufactured by Meidrix Biomedicals in Germany.
 It is delivered into the joint as a single, non-surgical injection — no cell harvesting and no operation.
-Once inside, it may settle over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce grinding.
+The device is acellular (cell-free); once inside the joint, it self-gels within a few minutes and may settle over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce grinding.
+It recruits the patient's own progenitor cells to support cartilage repair over time.

 What Makes It Stand Out